Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Empirical evidence of the impact of imputation on algorithmic fairness

+We assess the impact of imputation on reconstruction error as well as downstream predictive performance by considering 100 repetitions of each of the proposed simulations.

+As the underlying distribution and missingness process are known, we can compute the reconstruction error gaps.
+Figure~\ref{fig:reconstruction_error} presents the overall reconstruction errors as well as the reconstruction errors for each group.
+A larger gap between orange and blue points, representing different groups, indicates a larger bias in reconstruction error.
+The results are presented for each imputation strategy across the different clinical missingness scenarios, with the group alternatives marked by the darker shade of grey.
+We discuss these reconstruction results alongside the downstream performance results in the following subsection \ref{sec:results:simulation}.

-To this end, we complement the previously described imputation pipelines with a logistic regression.
-The prediction task is to differentiate between positive and negative cases.
+To evaluate the impact of imputation strategies on downstream predictive performance, we consider the prediction task of differentiating between positive and negative cases, and train a logistic regression model.
 Note that we explore a single model since our goal is not to quantify how different prediction models may mitigate disparities in data quality; instead, we want to assess the downstream impact of imputation strategies on prediction.
+The choice of logistic regression is driven by the low dimensionality of our simulations---in our real-world experiments in Section~\ref{sec:mimic} we also consider more complex models.

 Analogous to the quantification of algorithmic fairness in reconstruction error, we adopt the \emph{equal predictive performance across groups} definition of algorithmic fairness (\cite{rajkomar2018ensuring}, see Definition~\ref{def:equal}).
-We use the Area Under the Curve for the Receiver Operating Characteristic curve (AUC), i.e., metric $d$ in Definition~\ref{def:equal}.
+We use the Area Under the Curve for the Receiver Operating Characteristic curve (AUC), i.e., metric $d$ in Definition~\ref{def:equal} from~\cite{rajkomar2018ensuring}.
 The AUC measures each group's discriminative performance and is commonly used as a measure of algorithmic fairness in machine learning for healthcare~\cite{larrazabal2020gender, roosli2022peeking, pmlr-v174-zhang22a}.
-A smaller absolute gap corresponds to less difference in discriminative performance between groups.
-A negative gap corresponds to a worse-performing model for the marginalised group.
-Figure~\ref{fig:summary:synth} presents the gap between the majority and the marginalised group's performance (left panel) and the group-specific AUCs (right panel).
+Figure~\ref{fig:summary:synth} presents the group-specific AUCs.
+A smaller distance between group-specific discriminative performance corresponds to a fairer model.
 These results are computed on a 20\% test set and averaged over the 100 simulations.

-This analysis on downstream performance echoes the insights described in Section~\ref{sec:error_reconstruction:simulation}.
-Imputation strategies impact the data distribution available for modelling.
-Group-specific reconstruction qualities are then transposed into performance differences.